 A 10 or 13-digit identity number assigned to individual books, ebooks, or audiobooks.
 You can use ISBNs to list products on Amazon.

 The stock of goods you have available to sell on Amazon.

 An Amazon-generated report that gives sellers a complete breakdown of their inventory, including stock in hand, total unsellable quality, inventory age, and more.

 Inventory Performance Index (IPI)

 A measure of how well sellers manage their inventory.
-The score combines 90 days sales, costs, and inventory levels.
-If the IPI is below a certain threshold, sellers are subjected to storage limits and selling restrictions.
+The score combines 90 days of sales, costs, and inventory levels.
+If the IPI score is below a certain threshold, sellers are subjected to storage limits and selling restrictions.

 IP (Intellectual Property)

 Any intangible property such as name, image, or product design that is legally protected by law from unauthorized use.

 A seller selling on an Individual plan on Amazon.

 The words or phrases buyers use to search for products on Amazon.